parsaz00/Haskle-Wordle-Clone/prolog/README.md

 `covid`<br>

 ## Troubleshooting
-+ If you encounter an error such as undefined predicate, ensure that the program is properly loaded using `[medical_diagnosis].`.
++ If you encounter an error such as undefined predicate, ensure that the program is properly loaded using `[medical_diagnosis].`
 + If the diagnosis process is not producing any results, double-check the symptoms you are providing.
 Ensure they match the defined symptom list (e.g., fever, cough, headache).

 ## Extending the Knowledge Base